2007–08 Bavarian ice hockey season: Bezirksliga

-The four regional division played out a home-and-away round to determined the league winner.
+The four regional divisions played out a home-and-away round to determine the league winner.
 The four league champions are promoted to the Landesliga and also are qualified for the Bezirksliga championship round.

 Main round

-First placed team enters championship round and is promoted to Landesliga.
-In addition, EHC Regensburg is promoted as best runner-up, taking the spot of the folded EC Ulm/Neu Ulm.
+The first-place team entered the championship round and was promoted to Landesliga.
+In addition, EHC Regensburg was promoted as best runner-up, taking the spot of the folded EC Ulm/Neu Ulm.